armory-io/halyard/docs/commands.md

 	java8: A variant of slim that uses the Java 8 runtime
 	ubuntu-java8: A variant of ubuntu that uses the Java 8 runtime Default value: slim
- * `--liveness-probe-enabled`: When true, enable Kubernetes liveness probes on Spinnaker services deployed in a Distributed installation.
-See docs for more information: [https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)
- * `--liveness-probe-initial-delay-seconds`: The number of seconds to wait before performing the first liveness probe.
-Should be set to the longest service startup time.
-See docs for more information: [https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)
  * `--location`: This is the location spinnaker will be deployed to.
 When deploying to Kubernetes, use this flag to specify the namespace to deploy to (defaults to 'spinnaker')
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--type`: Distributed: Deploy Spinnaker with one server group per microservice, and a single shared Redis.